Emperor Huizong of Song — A Wonderful Artist, An Incapable Monarch, and A Humiliated Prisoner

 Zhao Ji (1082 — 1135), respected as Emperor Hui Zong of Song, was the eighth monarch of the Song Dynasty.

 He was a fine politician and took over a prosperous, strong empire.
-However, he had his kingdom perished, and himself captured and humiliated.
+However, he had his kingdom perish and himself captured and humiliated.

-As an incapable, selfish, cowardly sovereign that buried his empire and brought people huge disasters and losses.
-However, Emperor Huizong of Song sometimes could get sympathy and admiration, because of his extraordinary achievements and contributions to calligraphy, painting, poem, and tea culture.
+As an incapable, selfish, cowardly sovereign that buried his empire and brought people massive disasters and losses.

 Putting aside his emperor’s status, Zhao Ji was still one of the most exceptional artists in Chinese culture.